-The blast of air and wave of heat from the nuclear bomb explosion causes very severe damage close to where the nuclear bomb exploded, but the severity reduces as the distance from the nuclear bomb explosion increases.
-The intensity of the wave of radiation also decreases as distance from the nuclear bomb explosion increases, however the radioactive fallout can travel long distances and can be dangerous for a very long time.
+The blast of air and wave of heat cause very severe damage close to where the nuclear bomb exploded.
+The severity reduces as the distance from the nuclear bomb explosion increases.
+The intensity of the wave of radiation also decreases as distance from the nuclear bomb explosion increases.
+Radioactive fallout, however, can travel long distances and can be dangerous for a very long time.

-In addition to the destruction and radiation exposure caused by the nuclear bomb explosion, the nuclear bomb explosion will also generate radioactive fallout.
-Radioactive fallout is material that is thrown in to the air by the nuclear bomb explosion, including particles from the remnants of the bomb itself as well as irradiated soil particles thrown up by the explosion.
-The radioactive fallout will begin to fall to the ground several minutes after the nuclear bomb, fallout is the most dangerous effect.
+In addition to the destruction and radiation exposure, the nuclear bomb explosion will also generate radioactive fallout.
+Radioactive fallout is material that is thrown in to the air by the nuclear bomb explosion.
+It includes particles from the remnants of the bomb itself and irradiated soil particles thrown up by the explosion.
+For those outside the blast zone of the nuclear bomb, fallout is the most dangerous effect.

-The radioactive fallout travels with the wind, and so will not fall to earth in a symmetrical pattern around the site of the nuclear bomb explosion, but instead will fall to the ground in an area generally downwind of the nuclear bomb explosion.
-Some of the radioactive fallout will travel very high in to the atmosphere, so the area affected may be spread very widely and in different directions if the air is moving in different directions high in the atmosphere compared to at surface level.
+The radioactive fallout travels with the wind.
+It will not fall to earth in a symmetrical pattern around the site of the nuclear bomb explosion.
+The fallout zone will extend for hundreds of miles downwind of the nuclear bomb explosion.
+Some of the radioactive fallout will travel very high in to the atmosphere.
+This means that the area affected may be spread very widely.
+It could also travel in different directions if the air moves in different directions high in the atmosphere compared to at surface level.

 How To Survive A Nuclear Bomb Explosion

-If there is a warning before the nuclear bomb explodes, there will be more time to find a good place to shelter from the effects of the nuclear bomb, however even if there is no warning and you are outside the immediate blast zone of the nuclear bomb, finding shelter as quickly as possible will protect you from the lethal effects of the radioactive fallout.
+If there is a warning before the nuclear bomb, you have a little time to find a place to shelter.
+Even with no warning, if you are outside the immediate blast zone of the nuclear bomb you can still survive.
+Find shelter as quickly as possible to be protected from the lethal effects of the radioactive fallout.